SamWang8891/cloudflare-ddns-webGUI/README.md

 2. run setup.sh

    `bash setup.sh` or `sudo bash setup.sh`
 3. Visit the website on http://localhost:8888
 4. Have fun!

 ## Issues / bugs?

 For issues and bugs, you are welcomed to post issues and do pull request.
 Note that please do pull request to modding branch.

-One more thing to add, as I'm still a student in uni, I might not be able to reply to your issue and pull request immediately, so welcome to fork my code and add your flavor to it!